larsoliverdam/nmit/_posts/2020-03-19-NMIT-ITS-job.markdown

 image:  NMIT.jpg
 tags:   News Jobs
 ---
 ITS at NMIT is looking for a Part timer IT student, (job hunter probably better than existing student availability wise).
-They would Would like them to work as regularly as able but at least 0.4 FTE for 1 – 2 months starting in the Easter term break.
+They would like them to work as regularly as able but at least 0.4 FTE for 1 – 2 months starting in the Easter term break.

 Helping mainly with: